 Youth Zones deliver the best service when they work in partnership with other local voluntary and statutory organisations.
 The Youth Zone might provide a new physical space for other organisations to deliver their activities or services to young people.
 Other local organisations find they can reach more young people through the Youth Zone membership.
 Experience from existing facilities shows that the vast majority of Youth Zone members do not already access existing local youth provision.
 For those young people that do attend other local centres, the Youth Zone is seen as an additional offer, and not a replacement.
 The Youth Zone alone will be open for approximately 48 hours per week, representing a significant increase in choice and availability for local children and young people.

 Barking and Dagenham Youth Zone is keen to work in partnership with as many existing youth groups as possible.
-Anyone that would like to get involved, or know more, should contact Head of Youth Work Zak Hussain at: email@example.com.
+Anyone that would like to get involved, or know more, should contact Head of Youth Work Gershom Clarke at: firstname.lastname@example.org.

 One of the major strengths of a Youth Zone is the way young people from different areas and backgrounds are able to mix in a neutral space.
-Evidence from existing Youth Zones suggests that members will mix with their peers from different backgrounds, as well as with young people from a range of local areas in the town / city, as long as the offer is good enough.
+We are already seeing members mixing with their peers from different backgrounds, as well as with young people from a range of local areas in the town / city.

-How will the Youth Zone provide services to young people with additional needs?
+How does the Youth Zone provide services to young people with additional needs?

-All Youth Zones provide for young people with a range of additional needs up to the age of 25, through inclusive ability sessions alongside the mainstream offer.
+Future provides for young people with a range of additional needs up to the age of 25, through inclusive ability sessions every Sunday (Futurebility) alongside the mainstream offer.
 Sessions are adapted for young people with additional needs and are open for a wide range of young people to access; including those with mild learning difficulties, through to those with more complex needs such as visual impairment and physical disabilities.
 Young people are given the opportunity to access a range of activities, including boxing, trampolining, karaoke, arts and crafts, cooking, gaming and much more.

 Will the central location of the Youth Zone increase anti-social behaviour?